Black on Both Sides: Early versions

-On the song "Brooklyn", a three-movement piece dedicated to Mos's neighborhood in Bedford-Stuyvesant, New York, Mos rhymes three verses over three different beats.
+On the song "Brooklyn", a three-movement piece dedicated to Mos's neighborhood in Bedford-Stuyvesant, New York, Bey rhymes three verses over three different beats.
 The first beat is an original composition produced by Ge-ology, while the second verse is a re-creation Smif-N-Wessun's "Home Sweet Home" and the last verse is set to the instrumental track of The Notorious B.I.G.'s 1995 single "Who Shot Ya?".
-Originally, Mos rhymed three complete verses over Ge-ology's musical composition, now referred to as the first movement of the song.
+Originally, Bey rhymed three complete verses over Ge-ology's musical composition, now referred to as the first movement of the song.
 On a later version, the first and third verses are set to the instrumentals of two other 1995 New York rap hits, "Incarcerated Scarfaces" by Raekwon as well as "Give Up the Goods (Just Step)" by Mobb Deep, respectively.
 The "Who Shot Ya?" verse, with the same vocal take on the released version, is placed in the middle.
-Mos Def sings his own interpretation of the Red Hot Chili Peppers song "Under the Bridge".
+Bey sings his own interpretation of the Red Hot Chili Peppers song "Under the Bridge".

 Video

-Mos Def was involved with two videos for Umi Says.
+Bey was involved with two videos for Umi Says.
 One was more traditional, while the second one came when Nike and Jordan Brand chose "Umi Says" as its theme song for its Much Respect series of commercials for the Air Jordan XVI.
 As a result, the second video features appearances from Michael Finley, Eddie Jones, Derek Jeter, Roy Jones Jr., Ray Allen and even Michael Jordan himself.

 Reception

 Black on Both Sides received universal acclaim from critics.
 Matt Diehl of Entertainment Weekly praised the album's diversity and noted, "Merging old-school bravado with new-school poetics, the Brooklyn legend spouts incisive Afrocentric reality that takes all sides into account."
 Dan Leroy of Yahoo!
 Music opined that "Not since Rakim's heyday has a mic-rocker so clearly articulated such complex and entertaining thoughts, with the ability to wax eloquently on matters metaphysical ('Love') and just plain physical ('Ms. Fat Booty')" and hailed the album as "a sure pick as one of the year's best."

 The Independent lauded the record's "sharp reflections on a range of subjects from parochialism to pollution, fear to fat booties, rap to rock 'n' roll" and wrote that Black on Both Sides "stands as a proud example of the heights hip-hop can achieve when its exponents put their minds to it."
 The Village Voice's Robert Christgau wrote that while he felt the album ran too long, "the wealth of good-hearted reflection and well-calibrated production overwhelms one's petty objections".
-In a retrospective review, Charles Aaron of Spin described Mos Def as a "restless B-Boy citizen of the world" and called the album "playful, witty, and heart-pounding."
+In a retrospective review, Charles Aaron of Spin described Bey as a "restless B-Boy citizen of the world" and called the album "playful, witty, and heart-pounding."